Plasma Cleaning of LCLS-II-HE verification cryomodule cavities: Comparison of the vCM performance before and after plasma processing

-As shown in Fig.$\,$(10) and (11) from Posen \textit{et al.} \cite{posen2021lcls}, during the first vCM RF test all the eight cavities suffered from multipacting induced quenches, during both the power rise to $21\,$MV/m (Fig. (10) \cite{posen2021lcls}) or the long duration operation at high gradient (Fig. (11) \cite{posen2021lcls}).
+As shown in Fig.$\,$(10) and (11) from Posen \textit{et al.} \cite{posen2021lcls}, during the first vCM RF test, all eight cavities suffered from multipacting induced quenches during both the power rise to $21\,$MV/m (Fig. (10) \cite{posen2021lcls}) or the long duration operation at high gradient (Fig. (11) \cite{posen2021lcls}).
 As highlighted by the last column in table \ref{tab:vCMPerformance}, after plasma cleaning the four cavities that were not processed still showed MP quenches, while the four processed cavities did not experience any MP-related quench.

-In table \ref{tab:vCM_MP} the number of quenches attributed to MP for each cavity, as measured during three different cooldowns, are reported.
+In table \ref{tab:vCM_MP}, the numbers of quenches attributed to MP for each cavity, as measured during three different cooldowns, are reported.
 The first two cooldowns were both measured during the initial test of the vCM.
-No data of MP quenches for CAV1 relative to the first cooldown are available, as initially it was not possible to test this cavity due to issues with the vacuum level of the FPC.
-The After Plasma column shows the multipacting quenches after the plasma cleaning of the vCM cavities.
-For all three RF tests the data included the MP quenches encountered during: the initial power rise to $16\,$MV/m, the power rise to maximum accelerating gradient --often accompanied by MP processing as necessary--, the measurement of the usable gradient --followed by additional MP processing--, the stability test at $21\,$MV/m (usually \SI{1}{\hour} or more), and additional MP processing as necessary.
-The MP quenches that took place during pulsed RF processing (applied to CAV3 and CAV5 during the first cooldown, to CAV1 and CAV6 during the second cooldown) are not counted by our algorithm, causing an underestimation in the number of quenches estimated for the two pre-plasma cooldowns.
+No data of MP quenches for CAV1 relative to the first cooldown are available, as initially there was a loose connection in the coupler that was later secured when the cryomodule was warmed to room temperature.
+The After Plasma column shows the multipacting quenches after plasma cleaning of the vCM cavities.
+For all three RF tests, the data includes the MP quenches encountered during the initial power rise to $16\,$MV/m, the power rise to the maximum accelerating gradient (often accompanied by MP processing as necessary), the measurement of the usable gradient followed by additional MP processing, the stability test at $21\,$MV/m (usually \SI{1}{\hour} or more), and additional MP processing as necessary.
+The MP quenches that took place during pulsed RF processing (applied to CAV3 and CAV5 during the first cooldown and to CAV1 and CAV6 during the second cooldown) are not counted by our algorithm, causing underestimation in the number of quenches estimated for the two pre-plasma cooldowns.